greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 sudo apt-get update && sudo apt-get upgrade -y
 ```

 > If this ends with an error "Some index files failed to download.
 They have been ignored, or old ones used instead." just press up-arrow and return to retry the command.
-You want the Pi healthy and updated before continuing.
+You want to be sure the Pi is healthy and updated before continuing.

 28. `sudo reboot now`